maruel/panicparse/README.md

 ### GOTRACEBACK

-Starting with Go 1.6, [`GOTRACEBACK`](https://golang.org/pkg/runtime/) defaults
-to `single` instead of `all` / `1` that was used in 1.5 and before.
+By default, [`GOTRACEBACK`](https://golang.org/pkg/runtime/) defaults to `single`, which means that a panic will only return the current goroutine trace alone.
 To get all goroutines trace and not just the crashing one, set the environment variable:

     export GOTRACEBACK=all